Spitgranger/capstone/docs/DevelopmentPlan/DevelopmentPlan.md

 # 4 Team Meeting Plan

-How often will you meet? where?
+## How often will you meet? where?

-If the meeting is a physical location (not virtual), out of an abundance of caution for safety reasons you shouldn't put the location online.
+Weekly team meetings will occur on Monday evenings.
+Meetings to be held online or in-person depending on the groups preference that week.

-How often will you meet with your industry advisor? when? where?
+## How often will you meet with your industry advisor? when? where?

-Will meetings be virtual?
-At least some meetings should likely be in-person.

-How will the meetings be structured?
-There should be a chair for all meetings.
-There should be an agenda for all meetings.
+We will meet with our industry advisor bi-weekly, but this could be more or less depending on the needs of the capstone team as we progress through the deliverables.
+Meetings will be on Microsoft Teams, with the option to meet in-person if it is convenient for the particular meeting.
+Meetings will be structured with a prepared agenda by the capstone team and the discussion with the stakeholder chaired by the team liaison.
+Meeting minutes and action items will be recorded by the capstone team.

 # 5 Team Communication Plan